CharlesDerek/express-rest-boilerplate/README.md

 This will install all the packages required for your server application to run.

-Exercise 1: Understanding the User Authentication process
+Step 1: Understanding the User Authentication process
 =========================================================

 Let us understand the code in `index.js`.